chengzhag/PanFusion/README.md

 WANDB_NAME=panfusion python main.py fit --data=Matterport3D --model=PanFusion
 ```

 The training takes about 7 hours on 4x NVIDIA A100 GPU.
+The log is available at [wandb](https://wandb.ai/pidan1231239/pano_diffusion/runs/ad8103n1?nw=nwuserpidan1231239).

 Assuming the `WANDB_RUN_ID` is `PANFUSION_ID`, you can test the model by running the following command: